Curriculum Vitae

 worked with children who had learning difficulties and/or physical difficulties

-Job Title - Activities co-ordinator for Penrhys Art and
+Title - Co-ordinator for Penrhys Art and Education Centre.

-and drama classes, I set up and managed short-term projects, long-term projects,
+managed short-term projects, long-term projects, concerts and shows.

 January 2004 – January 2005